nostr-protocol/nips/references-to-previous-events.md

 --------------------

 This is useful to build a "soft chain" of events, so the recipient can detect missing events.
+This chain is "soft", because it tolerates missing events.
+A "hard" chain would store only the first previous event, and if that event is missing, the chain is broken.

 Events can go missing because of